Urban Landscape, Neighborhood Feel

 Tell us about your city/neighborhood.
 What do you like best?
 What makes it different?

 My favorite part of my neighborhood is the White Rock Trail.
-I decided to run a half marathon a few months ago, and it was extremely convenient to be close to the trail as I trained.
+I decided to run a half marathon and it was extremely convenient to be close to the trail as I trained.
 The mild winter enabled me to enjoy the trail year-round —definitely not South Dakota weather!
 The lake is always beautiful, so anytime I want to meet a friend at the dog park, go for a quick run, or just need peace from the city, it’s my favorite place to be.

 What advice would you give to someone who wants to move here?